hbivnm/hbivnm-tf2-config/README.md

 Comments about certain commands within my cfg file might not be accurate for YOU and it could be worth experimenting on your own with my config as a foundation for your own future config :)

 ## Contents
-- My own config file for high framerate
+- My own config vpk file
-- My own config for extremely high graphics (great for watching/recording demos)

 ### Additional content
 - Edited version of [ahud](https://huds.tf/site/s-ahud)
 - Class specific configs and overrides
 - Custom viewmodels
 - Flat texture addon
-- Custom mastercomfig none-preset
 - mastercomfig disable pyroland addon
 - mastercomfig no soudscapes addon
-- mastercomfig null cancelling movement addon

 # Additional customization